binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 **2015**:

-Industries that experienced the highest incident rates were listed in descending order:
+Industries that experienced the highest incident rates were listed in the following descending order:

 1. Healthcare
 2. Manufacturing